Justin Soryal: Playing career

 On July 2, 2011, he was signed as a free agent by the Carolina Hurricanes and immediately signed to AHL affiliate, the Charlotte Checkers.
-During his first campaign with the Checkers in the 2011–12 season, Soryal had matched his career high of 10 points and led the Checkers in fights before on March 11, 2012, he was injured in a collision with Mike Duco, which resulted in a tibial plateau fracture.
+During his first campaign with the Checkers in the 2011–12 season, Soryal had matched his career high of 10 points and led the Checkers in fights.
+However, on March 11, 2012, he was injured in a collision with Mike Duco, which resulted in a tibial plateau fracture.
 He missed the remainder of the season, and with the debilitating injury was unable to fully recover in the following 2012–13 season.

 With the fracture jeopardising his balance and effectiveness in fights he announced his retirement due to the career-ending injury at the conclusion of his second year with the Checkers.